TheBytro/CousinCraft-Issue-Tracker/Format.md

 # CousinCraft-Issue-Tracker
-Please list the version of minecraft, version of the mod, and then the issue
+Please list the version of minecraft, version of the mod, and then the issue inside of Issues Inside of Pull requests you can list things you wish to see